What is PrEP?

 I'm already taking PrEP

 That’s great news.
-If you’ve been getting this from a different clinic or buying it online, then the good news is that you can continue your treatment locally at our Beckenham Beacon sexual health clinic.
+If you’ve been getting it from a different clinic or buying it online, the good news is that you can continue your treatment locally at Beckenham Beacon sexual health clinic.

 No – only reliable use of condoms can do this.
 Find out if you're eligible for free condoms via one of our schemes in Bromley.